fcapovilla/caporss/README.md

 ### localhost (production)

-CapoRSS can be run in production mode with Thin and PostgresQL.
+CapoRSS can be run in production mode with Thin and PostgreSQL.
 Other database backends can be used by replacing the "dm-postgres-adapter" gem in the Gemfile with the correct Datamapper adapter for your database.

 1. Install Ruby 1.9.3
 2. Install the "bundler" Ruby gem using this command: